lozanoje/format.lulu.pdf/README.md

 ## Requirements

 * R language, a statistical and graphics program; you can download and install from www.r-project.org
-* Imagemagick, a program to manipulate images; you can download It from www.imagemagick.org or install it inside R (see below).
+* Imagemagick, a program to manipulate images; you can download it from www.imagemagick.org.
-* Community release of Coherent PDF.
+* Community release of Coherent PDF; you can download it from community.coherentpdf.com.

 ## Notes on installation